microsoft/vscode-docs/docs/python/debugging.md

 | Scrapy | Specifies `"module": "scrapy"`  and adds `"args": ["crawl", "specs", "-o", "bikes.json"]`. |
 | Watson | Specifies `"program": "${workspaceFolder}/console.py"` and `"args": ["dev", "runserver", "--noreload=True"]`. |

 Specific steps are also needed for remote debugging and Google App Engine.
-For details on debugging tests (including nosetest), see [Testing](/docs/python/testing.md).
+For details on debugging tests, see [Testing](/docs/python/testing.md).

 To debug an app that requires administrator privileges, use `"console": "externalTerminal"` and `"sudo": "True"`.